tildearrow/darmstadt/README.md

 - very low CPU overhead
 - stutter-free if your card is fast enough
 - synchronizes with your display, even if you were to change the refresh rate
-- records JACK audio as well
+- records audio as well (JACK and PulseAudio supported)

 # warning